Lurkars/ghs-server/README.md

 It's a java application to run on most systems the old [Gloomhaven Helper](http://esotericsoftware.com/gloomhaven-helper) (by [Esoteric Software®](http://esotericsoftware.com)) Desktop version run.
 Besides an headless mode is integrated.

+A public server is available under `152.70.60.220` port `8080`.
+If the browser enforces a secure connection, use proxy under `ghs.champonthis.de/server` port `443`.

 ## How to run

 Prerequisite: